aws-samples/amazon-omics-tutorials/example-workflows/protein-folding/README.md

 - Initialize `make`
 - Configure and deploy the `omx-ecr-helper` CDK app

-  Workflows that run in Amazon Omics must have containerized tooling sourced from ECR private image repositories.
+  Workflows that run in AWS HealthOmics must have containerized tooling sourced from ECR private image repositories.
 These workflows use 4 unique container images.
 The `omx-ecr-helper` is a CDK application that automates building container images from source.

 - Copy container image source to a staging location in S3
 - Create a manifest of container images to build